 Features five home-grown sustainably-sourced wood species

-Several wood species were used in the construction—including Douglas-fir, western red cedar, hemlock, pine, and spruce—and were all sustainably harvested from BC forests and traditional wood products like dimension lumber and stained-red plywood panels were used in various ways.
+Several wood species were used in the construction—including Douglas-fir, western red cedar, western hemlock, pine and spruce—and were all sustainably harvested from B.C. forests and traditional wood products like dimension lumber and stained-red plywood panels were used in various ways.

 Much of the building’s exterior features a unique and striking type of cladding— a combination of naturally weathered and charred western red cedar siding.
 Its lustrous black finish is durable and low maintenance, as the charring process makes it more resistant to flame and pests.